umairx25/CSC207-Project/README.md

 - Tailored insights to help you grow your portfolio and make smarter decisions.

 ### 🎥 Experience StockFlow
 Check out the app in action!
 [![Watch the video](path/to/thumbnail-image.png)](path/to/your-video.mp4)
 *Logging in and starting your journey with StockFlow has never been easier!*

 ---

-These features make StockFlow a one-of-a-kind platform for beginners and enthusiasts alike.
-Whether you're just starting out or looking to refine your trading strategies, **StockFlow gives you the tools and confidence to master the market—all without the risks!** 🚀💡

-___

 ## Installation Instructions 🚀

 Follow these detailed steps to set up and run the **StockFlow** application.
 Ensure you meet the necessary requirements and configure all dependencies properly.

----

 ### 🔧 Prerequisites